Go to content

 We cook our meals entirely on the barbecue, grilling delicious vegetables- in season, of course.
 Colourful, varied and extremely tasty, there is no need to spend hours in the kitchen preparing them.
 On the contrary, we keep them as raw as possible, as in this recipe for zucchini cooked au naturel au Kokko, seasoned with a little fleur de sel, pepper and a simple drizzle of olive oil, or these flame-cooked and smoked eggplant.
 With as little preparation as ever, we revisit tomatoes à la provençale as in nour recipe.
 Lhe summer vegetableswhich take us on a journey to Provence, are self-sufficient, so there's no need for frills to enjoy them.

-We're all familiar with tabbouleh, a semolina-based dish that's perfect for lunch breaks, picnics - see our ideas for a barbecue picnic - and barbecues.
-But the real recipe for Oriental tabbouleh doesn't involve semolina!
-Originating in Lebanese-Syrian gastronomy , true Oriental tabbouleh is made with mint, bulgur and, above all, parsley - lots of it.
-Onions and tomatoes, finely diced, are also added.
-This fresh salad is seasoned with olive oil and lemon juice.
+We all know tabbouleh, prepared with semolina that we enjoy during lunch breaks or picnics – find our ideas for a barbecue picnic – and as a side dish to grilled meats.
+However, the real oriental tabbouleh recipe does not contain semolina at all!
+Originating from Lebanese-Syrian cuisine, the authentic oriental tabbouleh is made with mint, bulgur, and especially parsley, lots of parsley.
+Onions and tomatoes, finely diced, are added.
+This very fresh salad is seasoned with olive oil and lemon juice.

 For a version closer to the Oriental tabbouleh we're used to eating in France, we can replace the semolina with quinoa.
 Rich in fibre, vitamins and vegetable proteins, quinoa is excellent for your health and is easier to digest than semolina, particularly as it contains no gluten.
 Like a classic tabbouleh, you mix it with tomatoes, onions, cucumber and the aromatic herbs of your choice.
 Find out more with the full recipe for quinoa tabbouleh.